 As industry specialists, our food and agri team are uniquely positioned to offer a rounded service at a highly cost-effective price.
 In addition, there are times, such as now, when you simply have to obtain the specialist advice necessary, for example in Customs, in order to ensure you are positioned to survive and grow post-Brexit.

-In a recent BDO optimism Index Survey, we found that 65 per cent of companies surveyed have not reviewed their supply chain to identify current business relationships that might be nagatively impacted by Brexit.
+Many companies are yet to review their supply chain to identify current business relationships that might be negatively impacted by Brexit.
 Examining the supply chain is vital to reducing the potential negative impact of brexit on a business and alleviating costs associated.
 It is the first move a business should make when examining the potential impact, and the frist step to attaining a competitive asvantage regarding Brexit.
 This is where our food and agri team start when we work with companies in becoming Brexit-ready.

 We also find that assessing the supply chain and developing a plan means that companies are more reasured that they can manage the challenges going forward, and can potentially position themselves to obtain competitive advantage.